-19 G4T4: Apparently secure-Uncommon but not rare; some cause for long-term concern due to declines or other factors.
+&lt;sup>19 G4T4: Apparently secure-Uncommon but not rare; some cause for long-term concern due to declines or other factors.

-20 S2S3: Imperiled-Vulnerable: Imperiled in the state because of rarity due to the very restricted range, very few populations (often 20 or fewer), steep declines, or other factors making it very vulnerable to extirpation from the nation or state/province.
+&lt;sup>20 S2S3: Imperiled-Vulnerable: Imperiled in the state because of rarity due to the very restricted range, very few populations (often 20 or fewer), steep declines, or other factors making it very vulnerable to extirpation from the nation or state/province.
 Vulnerable in the state due to a restricted range, relatively few populations (often 80 or fewer), recent and widespread declines, or other factors making it vulnerable to extirpation.

-21 CRPR 2B.2: Rare or endangered in California, more common elsewhere; fairly threatened in CA.
+&lt;sup>21 CRPR 2B.2: Rare or endangered in California, more common elsewhere; fairly threatened in CA.

-HRC and CDFW have agreed that the property-wide consultation and mitigation (50 foot no-cut and equipment limitation zone) for Packera bolanderi var. bolanderi documented in a letter from CDFG to PALCO dated February 27, 2006 will remain in effect (Appendix 4).
+HRC and CDFW have agreed upon a property-wide consultation and mitigation (50 foot no-cut and equipment limitation zone) for Packera bolanderi var. bolanderi documented in a letter from CDFG to PALCO dated February 27, 2006 (Appendix 4).

-We located two new occurrences of seacoast ragwort during the 2015 season (Table 10).
-These were located near known occurrences for this species and did not result in any new populations on HRC property.
-There are currently 36 populations of seacoast ragwort known to exist on HRC property with approximately 6,966 total individual plants.
+We located 22 new occurrences (655 new plants) of seacoast ragwort during the 2016 season (Table 10).
+These were located near known occurrences for this species and did not result in any new populations on HRC property but instead resulted in the loss of one population as the new sites joined together previously separated populations.
+There are currently 35 populations of seacoast ragwort known to exist on HRC property with approximately 8,405 total individual plants.